newville/wxmplot/doc/overview.rst

 The Help menu will display a quick cheat-sheet to remind you of these Ctrl-Key options.

-An important tool for configuring and customizing 2D plots is the *Plot Configuration Window*.
+An important tool for configuring and customizing 2D line plots is the *Plot Configuration Window*.
 This is a tabbed window frame with 4 panels to allow the user to configure essentially every aspect of the plot: